-The increase in net revenues for the first quarter of fiscal 2025 compared to the corresponding period of fiscal 2024 was due to an increase in product revenues and, to a lesser extent, an increase in services revenues.
-Product revenues as a percentage of net revenues increased by two percentage points in the first quarter of fiscal 2025 compared to the corresponding period of fiscal 2024.
+The increase in net revenues for the second quarter and first six months of fiscal 2025 compared to the corresponding periods of fiscal 2024 was due to an increase in product revenues and, to a lesser extent, an increase in services revenues.
+Product revenues as a percentage of net revenues increased by one percentage point and two percentage points, respectively, in the second quarter and first six months of fiscal 2025 compared to the corresponding periods of fiscal 2024.